 On Total Drama World Tour, Cody.
 Courtney a bit too, though she was at least suspicious that Duncanwas cheating with Gwen behind her back; when Cody found out he seemed completely shocked, despite the fact that in-universe it's been a common theory they liked each other going back to season two.

-SpongeBob Squarepants—in perhaps his greatest moment of stupidity—not only completly ignores the words of warning a gypsy woman gives him about the Gremlins-like creatures she sells, but also ignores when it turns into a massive killer eel in favour of chastising Gary for 'bullying the creature' even when he is in its mouth and about to be eaten.
+Spongebob not only completly ignores the words of warning a gypsy woman gives him about the Gremlins-like creatures she sells, but also ignores when it turns into a massive killer eel in favor of chastising Gary for "bullying" it even when he is in its mouth and about to be eaten.

 In one episode of Family Guy, Lois' brother, Patrick, is revealed to be the fat man serial killer.
 Lois refuses to believe Patrick is the killer, despite the several glaring pieces of evidence that point to Patrick, including a half dead fat guy lying in Patrick's room who outright states that Patrick tried to kill him, until Lois sees more and more damming evidence piling up and Brian screaming at her to wake up.